LucasJJulien/definitive-opensource/README.md

 Although a rare occurence, there are times in which proprietary software is the best option available even amongst closed-source competitors.
 Here are several such applications that deserve a spot on this list.
 - [Davinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve) - A full-fledged video editor with an incredibly powerful free tier.
 - [Obsidian](https://obsidian.md/) - One of the most popular note taking apps / markdown editors.
 Often thought of to be open source, likely because the team behind the project isn't greedy.
 - [LM Studio](https://lmstudio.ai/) - Incredibly powerful and feature rich gui for running local LLM models.
+- [JetBrains](https://www.jetbrains.com/) - A suite of incredibly powerful (and slightly bloated) IDE's.